CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/http_module.rst

       Request body to be JSON-encoded and sent with appropriate Content-Type

-      Mutually exclusive with 'content' parameter
+      Mutually exclusive with 'content' and 'data' parameters

       .. raw:: html